CONSIDERATIONS ABOUT THE AVAILABLE

 is making things

-defective on purpose, with each new version, so that they may "improve" them in
+defective on purpose, with each new version, so that they may "improve things" in

-the next one to come--and we have to buy each new "improved
+the next version to come--and we have to buy each of those new "improved

 version"!
 This Microsoft-Adobe Asian scam is running since Windows